-To many, plants are dormant and harmless, they just wait to be cut down or die naturally.
+Many plants are harmless.
 However, some plants harbor the most toxic and deadly poisons known to man.
 It is alleged that the poison hemlock killed Socrates, and there have been several incidents where children have infested the deadly nightshade.
 The US has more than 500 species of poisonous plants with the ability to cause harm to human beings.
-These are some of the plants.
+In no particular order, here are 10 of them.

 9. Poison Oak

-The Poison Oak (Toxicodendron diversilobum) is a woody vine or shrub that thrives in the woodlands, conifer and mixed broadleaf forests of the western United States.
+Poison Oak (Toxicodendron diversilobum) is a woody vine or shrub that thrives in the woodlands, conifer and mixed broadleaf forests of the western United States.
 Its leaves and stems produce an oily substance that is itchy to the human skin and causes rashes.
-No part of the oak is edible meaning it cannot be ingested.
+No part of the oak is edible.
 Colorless bumps result in severe itching while inhaling the smoke from burning oak leads to severe respiratory complications.

-The Rose Campion (Agrostemma githago) is a whitish plant with an erect stem and violet-red flowers.
+The common corn-cockle (Agrostemma githago) is a whitish plant with violet-red flowers.
 It has black and irregularly rounded seeds.
 The plant in common in grain fields of North Dakota, eastern Kansas, Florida, and Louisiana.
-Its poison is soluble in water and produces a sharp, burning odor.
-When inhaled, it leads to violent sneezing.
-When mixed with water the poison produces a froth that resembles soapy water.
-Ingestion of the poison leads to irritation of the digestive tract, vomiting, acute headache, and sharp spinal pain.
+All parts of the plant are poisonous.

 6. Water hemlock